khulnasoft/AiKit/docs/overview/one_liners/trace.rst

    ⚠️ **Warning**: The tracer and the transpiler are not publicly available yet, so certain parts of this doc won't work as expected as of now!

-When we call an Ivy function, there is always a small performance hit due to added Python wrapping.
+When we call an Aikit function, there is always a small performance hit due to added Python wrapping.
 This overhead becomes increasingly noticeable when we use large models with multiple function calls.
-The Tracer improves the performance of Ivy by removing the extra wrapping around each function call.
+The Tracer improves the performance of Aikit by removing the extra wrapping around each function call.

-The Tracer takes in any Ivy function, framework-specific (backend) function, or composition of both, and produces a simplified executable computation graph composed of functions from the backend functional API only, which results in:
+The Tracer takes in any Aikit function, framework-specific (backend) function, or composition of both, and produces a simplified executable computation graph composed of functions from the backend functional API only, which results in:

 - Simplified code: The Tracer simplifies the code by removing all the wrapping and functions that don't contribute to the output: print statements, loggers, etc.
-- Improved performance: The created graph has no performance overhead due to Ivy's function wrapping, likewise, redundant operations from the original function are also removed, increasing its overall performance.
+- Improved performance: The created graph has no performance overhead due to Aikit's function wrapping, likewise, redundant operations from the original function are also removed, increasing its overall performance.

 Tracer API
 ------------

-.. py:function:: ivy.trace_graph(*objs, stateful = None, arg_stateful_idxs = None, kwarg_stateful_idxs = None, to = None, include_generators = True, array_caching = True, return_backend_traced_fn = False, static_argnums = None, static_argnames = None, args = None, kwargs = None,)
+.. py:function:: aikit.trace_graph(*objs, stateful = None, arg_stateful_idxs = None, kwarg_stateful_idxs = None, to = None, include_generators = True, array_caching = True, return_backend_traced_fn = False, static_argnums = None, static_argnames = None, args = None, kwargs = None,)

-    Creates a ``Callable`` or set of them into an Ivy graph.
+    Creates a ``Callable`` or set of them into an Aikit graph.
 If ``args`` or ``kwargs`` are specified, compilation is performed eagerly, otherwise, compilation will happen lazily.

     :param objs: Callable(s) to trace and create a graph of.